julemai/GRIP-E/README.md

 - Identify respective __strengths of models__, i.e., learning which models perform best under certain conditions
 - Generating __multi-model ensembles__ to quantify uncertainty of model outputs

-For any questions regarding the projects please contact:
+For any questions regarding the projects please contact Juliane Mai (juliane.mai@uwaterloo.ca).

-Juliane Mai (juliane.mai@uwaterloo.ca)
+Please refer to the [Wiki](https://github.com/julemai/GRIP-E/wiki) for more details and documentation.

 This project is funded under the IMPC project of Global Water Futures program.